Switch to the Text Version of this page. Jump to main navigation.

 The conventional bodhichitta aim to achieve enlightenment to benefit all limited beings has two stages:

-- engaged bodhichitta (‘jug-sems).
+• Engaged bodhichitta (‘jug-sems).

 Aspiring bodhichitta is the aspiration to achieve enlightenment to benefit all beings.
 It has two stages:

-[See: Actions for Training from Developing the Pledged State of Aspiring Bodhichitta.]
+[See: Actions for Training from Pledged Bodhichitta]

 Engaged bodhichitta has, in addition to the two aspiring states, the bodhisattva vows and bodhisattva behavior to practice the six far-reaching attitudes (six perfections), which will actually bring us to enlightenment.